Bogotá: Government

 Bogotá is the capital of the Republic of Colombia, and houses the Congress, Supreme Court of Justice and the center of the executive administration as well as the residence of the President (Casa de Nariño).
-These buildings, along with the Office of the Mayor, the Lievano Palace (Palacio Liévano), are located within a few meters from each other on the Bolívar Square (Plaza de Bolívar).
+These buildings, along with the Office of the Mayor, the Lievano Palace (Palacio Liévano), are located within a few meters from each other on the Plaza de Bolívar.
 The square is located in the city's historical center, La Candelaria, which features architecture in Spanish Colonial and Spanish Baroque styles.

 The Mayor of Bogotá and the City Council – both elected by popular vote – are responsible for city administration.
-In 2019 Claudia López was elected Mayor; her term runs from 2020 to 2023.
+In 2023 Carlos Fernando Galán was elected Mayor; his term runs from 2024 to 2027.

 Localities

 The city is divided into 20 localities: Usaquén, Chapinero, Santa Fe, San Cristóbal, Usme, Tunjuelito, Bosa, Kennedy, Fontibón, Engativá, Suba, Barrios Unidos, Teusaquillo, Los Mártires, Antonio Nariño, Puente Aranda, La Candelaria, Rafael Uribe Uribe, Ciudad Bolívar and Sumapaz.

 Each of the 20 localities is governed by an administrative board elected by popular vote, made up of no fewer than seven members.
 The Mayor designates local mayors from candidates nominated by the respective administrative board.